HMGJ AGAIN WINS BIG VICTORY FOR TENANTS AT THE NEW YORK STATE COURT OF APPEALS

 The Court agreed with Tenants.
 Given that the purpose of the class actions is to obtain the benefits of rent stabilization including rent refunds and rent reductions, the Court found it “ironic” that Landlords were arguing that the class actions should be dismissed because the Tenants were waiving benefits under the Rent Stabilization Law.
 The Court also noted that the benefits the Tenants were waiving (treble damages) would be next to impossible to get for overcharges collected before the “Roberts” decision was issued since the Landlords were following the DHCR policy at that time.

-HMGDJ partner David Hershey-Webb represents the tenants in the Lenox Terrace class action.
-HMGDJ partner William Gribben and associate Ronald Languedoc also worked on the appeal.
-The case was argued by HMGDJ class action counsel Matt Brinckerhoff of Emery, Celli, Brinckerhoff and Abady.
-At the end of last year, the Court ruled for tenants in another HMGDJ case, Murphy v.
+HMGJ partner David Hershey-Webb represents the tenants in the Lenox Terrace class action.
+HMGJ partner William Gribben and associate Ronald Languedoc also worked on the appeal.
+The case was argued by HMGJ class action counsel Matt Brinckerhoff of Emery, Celli, Brinckerhoff and Abady.
+At the end of last year, the Court ruled for tenants in another HMGJ case, Murphy v.
 DHCR.